Begin Again – Relearning your Childhood Instrument

 In any event, a teacher will be highly useful in ensuring that any bad habits that might have developed over time are nipped in the bud and ensuring you’re motivated to practice for the next lesson.

-After a while your confidence will grow along with your repertoire so now might be a good time to look for musical groups in your area.
+Soon your confidence will grow, along with your repertoire, so now might be a good time to look for musical groups in your area.

 The next thing is practice.